 Caminito del Ray

-If I were going for longer than a weekend, I would add Caminito del Rey to our itinerary.
+If I were staying in Malaga for longer than a weekend, I’d definitely add the Caminito del Rey to my itinerary.

-This unique walkway is 8km long and hugs the walls of a sheer cliff face.
-Although it was once one of the most dangerous footpaths in the world, it has been restored and is now safe.
-It looks like an awesome experience and definitely one for the bucket list!
+This 8km walkway clings to the sheer cliffs of a gorge, offering incredible views and an adrenaline-pumping experience.
+Once known as one of the most dangerous footpaths in the world, it has been fully restored and is now completely safe, making it a must-do for adventure seekers.
+It’s definitely one for my bucket list!

 Book the top days out and attractions in Malaga